Becky Haas is an Experienced Trainer and Internationally Recognized for Implementing Trauma Informed Care

 Becky Haas is unique to the field of trauma informed care subject matter experts.
 In 2015 when beginning her journey to create a more resilient community, specialized training’s were not available in many disciplines.
 This prompted hours of research to identify peer recommendations for the best practices of a trauma informed approach within various fields.
 She then developed training’s based on her findings or became proficient in presenting existing ones.
 This effort led to the development of Trauma Informed Care training for police, healthcare, educators, services to homeless individuals, domestic violence programs, at risk youth programs, creating multidisciplinary teams as best practice and more.
-Becky is experienced at presenting the National Child Traumatic Stress Network Trauma Informed Essential Elements of a Trauma-Informed Juvenile Justice System, and Futures Without Violence, Coaching Boys into Men program.
-Due to a growing demand for agencies to now offer these trainings ongoing themselves, she has developed Train the Trainer programs for several of them.
+Due to an ongoing demand for these trainings, she has developed Train the Trainer programs for several of them.

 Building a Trauma Informed – Resilient Focused Community